Storytelling: A powerful wellness tool

 Want to better understand my interest in this topic in the context of the initiative I am currently nurturing?

 Like many children, I loved closing out each day by listening to a bed time story.
 I've also always had a very short attention span.
-These two factors combined meant that evenings were increasingly difficult for my mother, having to find more creative ways to read the same stories contained in my picture books to make them appear fresh to my thirsty mind.
+These two factors combined meant that evenings were increasingly difficult for my mother, having to find more and more creative ways to read the same stories contained in my picture books in order to make them appear fresh to my thirsty mind.
 Eventually, the permanent ink that carried their tales seemed unnecessarily restrictive and she, instead, decided that it would be easier to make up her own each night.
 Her fictional protagonist of choice: Gregory Grasshopper!

 ‘When she talked about the past, or told her stories, the room filled with light; the walls dissolved to reveal incredible landscapes, palaces crowded with unimaginable objects, faraway countries that she invented or borrowed from the Professor’s library.’